blhl/Isolated-Printed-Arabic-Characheter-Recognition_tenserflow/README.md

 Example:
 % python train_TL_Gen.py 'ResNet50V2' 100

-Or, to run all model type ./shruns.sh
-The testing applies the trained/saved model in the folder "model/" to predict the outputs of the images in the folder "data/test/"
+Or, to run all model type ./shruns.sh (after chmod +x shruns.sh) The testing applies the trained/saved model in the folder "model/" to predict the outputs of the images in the folder "data/test/"
 For testing type:
 % python test_TL_Gen.py 'pretrainedNN' N